-Therefore, considering the type of materials and publications on this matter, pNIPAAm is an exceptional material easily integrable into water analysis systems to improve valving capabilities and thus, reduce system dimensions and price.
-Additionally, the chemical tunability of the properties of this material might provide water analysis systems with the possibility of multiple actuation processes to control water samples and liquid reagents storage in the same device.
-Conversely, reversibility is still a challenge for polymeric pumps and valves being, at this point, less reproducible than external mechanical components.
+Therefore, considering the type of materials and publications in this matter, pNIPAAm is an exceptional material easily integrable into water analysis systems to improve valving capabilities and thus, to reduce system dimensions and price.
+Additionally, the chemical tunability of the properties of this material might provide to water analysis systems with the possibility of multiple actuation processes to control water samples and liquid reagents storage in the same device.
+As a negative point, reversibility is still a challenge for polymeric pumps and valves being, at this point, less reproducible than external mechanical components.
 Nevertheless, these materials will be accepted as microfluidic components in commercial microfluidic devices, as long as their price and environmental impact becomes low enough to make the component or the full device disposable.

-3.2.
-Sensors
+3.2 Sensors

-The IUPAC defines a sensor as a device able to detect physical or chemical information and transforms it into an analytically useful signal.
-For that, three basic parts are required: an actuator that controls flows when a sensor is working, the sensor itself, that responds to the change in the environment and the transductor that recognizes this change and transforms it into an electric signal.
+The IUPAC define a sensor as a device able to detect physical or chemical information and transform it into an analytical useful signal.
+For that, three basic parts are required: an actuator that controls flows when sensor is working, the sensor itself, that responds to the change in the environment, and the transductor that recognizes this change and transforms it into an electric signal.
 Traditionally, electrodes, electric systems, or lasers have been used as transductors [163], increasing the size and final price of the sensors.
-The emergence of functional materials was a great advance for miniaturization and for lowering the costs of a sensor since they can act as both actuators and optical or electrochemical sensors themselves [164].
+The emergence of functional materials, was a great advance for miniaturization and for lowering the costs of a sensor, since they can act as both actuators and optical or electrochemical sensor themselves [164].

-The ability of hydrogels to change shape by responding to an external stimulus such as pH or temperature is widely exploited for the fabrication of chemical [165] and optical [166] sensors.
-Hydrogel sensors consist of two main parts: a hydrogel element and a transducer in charge of converting the swelling signal of the hydrogel into an electrical (change in conductivity or current) or optical (change of fluorescence intensity, diffraction, or refractometry) domain [167]; this transducer can be incorporated into the hydrogel in the form of particles.
+The ability of hydrogels to change shape by responding to an external stimulus such as pH or temperature has been widely exploited for the fabrication of chemical [165] and optical [166] sensors.
+Hydrogel sensors consist of two main parts: a hydrogel element and a transducer in charge of converting the swelling signal of the hydrogel into an electrical (change in conductivity or current) or optical (change of fluorescence intensity, diffraction or refractometry) domain [167]; this transducer can be incorporated into the hydrogel in the form of particles.
 For instance, conductive particles and materials such as graphene can be immobilized in hydrogels to be used as transducers, allowing the use of electrochemical methods [142,168].
 In general, these types of microfluidic devices have been developed in the field of biomedicine and biotechnology [140].
-Besides their responsive behavior, hydrogels are usually transparent, which is a useful feature for sensing colorimetric or fluorometric reactions.
-For example, hydrogels of agarose derivatives were used for the fluorescence detection of nitrate in different matrixes, including water, see Fig. 4A [169], obtaining LODs in the order of μM.
-Although traditional methods can detect nM concentrations, this is a good example of a sensor that could be integrated into a microfluidic device for water analysis.
+Besides their responsive behavior, hydrogels are usually transparent which is a useful feature for sensing colorimetric or fluorimetric reactions.
+For example, hydrogels of agarose derivatives were used for the fluorescence detection of nitrate in different matrixes, including water, see Figure 4A, [169] obtaining limits of detection in the order of μM.
+Although, traditional methods are able to detect nM concentrations, this is good example of a sensor that could be integrated in a microfluidic device for water analysis.